onlyurei/knockout-spa/README.md

 ### How do I use it? ###
 * Install `node` and `npm` if you haven't.
-* Run `npm install` in the repo's folder from command line for the first time running the app.
+* Run `npm run dev` in the repo's folder from command line, and visit http://localhost:8080 (or the port you specify) to see the app in dev mode.
-* Run `npm start` in the repo's folder from command line, and visit http://localhost:8080 (or the port you specify) to see the app.
   Notes:
   * Using history api fallback so `index.html` will be served for all 404s.
   * You can also change `server.js` so that it can proxy your CORS requests to endpoints which don't have CORS header present.
   * This is the dev-only simple static asset server to allow easier bootstrapping/running/testing of the app.
 In real life use cases, you can either deploy the frontend to a CDN and enable CORS on your endpoint API server(s) to accept CORS requests from the CDN origin(s), or deploy the frontend along with endpoint API server.